-We provide mission-critical program administration solutions for State Medicaid and federally-funded healthcare programs in 31 states, the District of Columbia and Puerto Rico and a federal program (US Dept of Labor), which includes nearly 49 million Medicaid recipients supported.
-Our services include a range of innovative solutions such as Medicaid management, provider services, Medicaid business intelligence, pharmacy benefits management, eligibility and enrollment support, contact center services, application processing, premium billing, and case management solutions.
-Our case management solutions provide disease surveillance and outbreak management to make it easy to process and access large volumes of digital data.
-Foreign governments also use our disease surveillance and outbreak case management solution.
-This can be used to track public health metrics (such as diseases like COVID-19, vitals, and birth defects), perform electronic visit verification, and more.
-These services help states, counties, and countries optimize their costs by streamlining access to care and improving patient health outcomes through population health management, while helping families in need, by improving beneficiary support.
+We provide mission-critical program administration solutions for government healthcare programs in 46 states, the District of Columbia, and a federal program (U.S. Department of Labor), which includes nearly 119 million recipients supported.
+Our services include a range of innovative solutions such as Medicaid management, provider services, Medicaid business intelligence, pharmacy benefits management, eligibility and enrollment support, customer contact services, application processing, premium billing, and case management solutions.
+Our Medicaid Suite is a modular SaaS solution for state Medicaid agencies to transform from a legacy Medicaid Management Information System (MMIS) to a digital, interoperable, and scalable Medicaid Enterprise System, Our case management solutions provide disease surveillance and outbreak management to make it easier to monitor, report and protect the health of communities globally.
+Both U.S. and international governments depend on our disease surveillance and outbreak case management solution to track public health metrics, including COVID-19, vitals, and birth defects, provide contact tracing and understand outbreak dynamics.
+These solutions help states, counties, and countries optimize their costs by streamlining access to care and improving patient health outcomes through population health management, while helping families in need by improving beneficiary support.
 Within the Government Healthcare Solutions business, our revenue is primarily fixed fee or variable price based on a per call, per interaction or per member basis.